apollographql/apollo-ios/CodegenProposal.md

 In order to cast new concrete types to type conditions, we would need to know the metadata about what interfaces the types implement.
 We could possibly use a schema introspection query to fetch additional types added to the schema after code generation.

-## Generation of Enums Providing All Possible Types for Unions
+## Generation of Enums Providing All Known Possible Types for Unions